New Year Sale Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: 70percent

 Question 30

-Which of the following may be permissible uses of an AI system under the EU AI Act EXCEPT?
+All of the following are obligations of a distributor of high-risk AI systems under the EU AI Act EXCEPT?

 Options: